mahsa199170/Real-Estate-application/real estate application/README.md

-# PROJECT CODE for ECE 656
+# PROJECT CODE for Database Design course

 For our project, we aim to implement a Zillow-style application for users to view potential properties of interest as well as add their own listings for sale.